-It was only after having finished both manuscripts that Eleni realized the pomegranate–a folkloric symbol of abundance–plays a significant role in each book, which is why she chose to incorporate the symbol into this site.
-Her latest book, The Ladies of Managua, is lacking in pomegranates; if it had a symbol, it would be the fuchsia Nicaraguan dragonfruit known as the pitaya, because it follows three generations of Nicaraguan women, each with her own secret, as they’re forced to confront their complicated, passionate, relationshops to each other, and to their homeland.
+It was only after having finished both manuscripts that I realized the pomegranate–a folkloric symbol of abundance–plays a significant role in each book, which is why I’ve adopted it as a personal symbol.
+(Some people have a spirit animal; I have a spirit fruit.)
+My next novel, The Ladies of Managua, is lacking in pomegranates; if it had a symbol, it would be the fuchsia Nicaraguan dragonfruit known as the pitaya, because it follows three generations of Nicaraguan women, each as bright and spiky as that fruit, and each with her own secret, as they’re forced to confront their complicated, passionate, relationships to each other, and to their homeland.

 I couldn’t stay away from pomegranates for long, though.
 My next book brings me back to nonfiction and to my folkloric roots.
 Lucky in Love: Traditions, Customs, and Rituals to Personalize Your Wedding is a cross-cultural collection of rituals meant to bring luck to couples getting married.
 When I was the Executive Editor at Martha Stewart Weddings, I realized that every engaged couple wants two things: A personal, meaningful wedding celebration, and a lifetime of luck, love, and happiness.
 This book aims to help them achieve both, and is a resource for anyone mixing cultures at their wedding, seeking to make the day feel even more sacred and celebratory, or for folklore nerds like myself.
 (For your pomegranate fix, turn to page 136!)